San Marcos officers involved in deadly Christmas shooting cleared by grand jury

 On Wednesday, Hays County Criminal District Attorney Kelly Higgins said the grand jury determined the Dec.
 25, 2022, shooting was justified and did not return an indictment.

 Shortly after midnight on Dec.
 25, San Marcos police were called to an apartment complex at 490 Barnes Dr. following a disturbance involving 36-year-old Kyle Lobo.
-It was reported Lobo bad been drinking and was armed with a handgun.
-The incident was recorded on the officers’ body-worn cameras.
+It was reported Lobo had been drinking and was armed with a handgun.
+The incident was recorded on the officer’s body-worn cameras.

 Officers first encountered Lobo in an outdoor breezeway and saw he had a firearm on his waist, according to Higgins.
 When he saw the officers, Lobo retreated upstairs with his young daughter in his arms.